 - Connage Highland Dairy, near Inverness – visit this excellent dairy for the chance to see cheesemaking in action, enjoy mouth-watering home baking in the café and pick up delicious cheeses in the cheese pantry.

 - Rothiemurchus Farm Shop, Aviemore – stock your cheeseboard with artisan cheeses and pick up oatcakes, crackers and exclusive chutneys and preserves at the same time.

 - The Balgove Larder Farm Shop, St Andrews – shop for delicious cheeses and mouth-watering accompaniments at this lovely farm shop.

 - I.J.
-Mellis Cheesemonger, shops in Edinburgh, Glasgow, St Andrews and Aberdeen – now with six shops throughout the country, this haven for cheese lovers has become something of a Scottish institution.
+Mellis Cheesemonger, shops in Edinburgh, Glasgow and St Andrews – now with five shops throughout the country, this haven for cheese lovers has become something of a Scottish institution.
 Pop in for expert advice, tastings and select your ideal cheeseboard.

-Ready to plan your perfect picnic in Scotland?
-Find beautiful locations and great recipes or go on a cheese pilgrimage and create an itinerary to make your mouth water with the help of the Scottish Cheese Trail.
+Ready to plan your cheese tour of Scotland?
+Create an itinerary to make your mouth water with the help of the Scottish Cheese Trail.